-scorei (QCSIi) = It is the score obtained for the nth borrower when evaluating the risk factors according to the Banking Regulations.
+The score obtained for the nth borrower when evaluating the risk factors according to the Regulation.

-= It is the relative weight of the quantitative credit score.
+α = The relative weight of the quantitative credit score.

 Unsecured loans-

 The LGD_i of commercial loans which are not covered by security interests in real property, or personal or credit-derived collateral will be: